 - Begin your walk at the community trailhead in downtown Forestville.
 Head south on the dirt path, winding through oaks that soon open onto views of vineyards.
-The trail bends, then comes to a hard right turn and the paved trail. - Continuing on the paved trail, on your left, you will notice a large recycled-water pond, which harbors a surprising variety of birds throughout the year. - After crossing two bridges, you'll reach the Ross Branch Road trailhead, where you'll find a few picnic tables, benches, and parking spots.
+After the trail crosses a raised wooden boardwalk, take a hard right turn onto the paved trail. - Continuing on the paved trail, you will notice a large recycled-water pond on your left, which harbors a surprising variety of birds throughout the year. - After crossing two bridges, you'll reach the Ross Branch Road trailhead, where you'll find a few picnic tables, benches, and parking spots.
 This is the approximate halfway-point for this walk.
 Beyond Ross Branch Road, you'll be treated to views of a berry farm, vineyards, and horse pastures. - After crossing the private Ross Lane, the trail takes you past Graton's recycled-water ponds, then leaves the route of the former railway and takes a sharp right turn, becoming dirt. - You are now in Atascadero Creek Ecological Reserve, a biologically important wetland.
 A boardwalk keeps you above the sensitive habitat until you reach the end of your walk at Green Valley Road.
 Turn around and retrace your steps back to Forestville.